-If you get called in for a interview, you will be facing a panel of 5 to 7 faculty members of the department ( some departments may also have a written test before it).
-Please prepare 3 of your favorite subjects from the GATE syllabus; the choice as well as the grasp of basic and foundational concepts in each of the subjects is crucial for the interview.
+If you get called in for an interview, you will be facing a panel of 5 to 7 faculty members of the department ( some departments may also have a written test before it).
+Please prepare 3 of your favorite subjects from the GATE syllabus; the choice, as well as the grasp of basic and foundational concepts in each of the subjects, is crucial for the interview.

 Joining as a Project Fellow

-If you are selected (congratulations !!!), you will receive a joining letter within 2 to 3 weeks and be given a official joining period of 21 days.
+If you are selected (congratulations !!!), you will receive a joining letter within 2 to 3 weeks and be given an official joining period of 21 days.

-I cannot emphasis how very very important it is to select the Project PI, who will become your supervisor (in most cases).
+I cannot emphasize how very very important it is to select the Project PI, who will become your supervisor (in most cases).

-Since, you are now a project fellow and funded from a project, you are now eligible to apply for MS. At IIT Kharagpur, MS entrance exams are held twice a year-end of May for the Autumn Session and end of November for the Spring Session.
+Since you are now a project fellow and funded from a project, you are now eligible to apply for MS. At IIT Kharagpur, MS entrance exams are held twice at the year-end of May for the Autumn Session and the end of November for the Spring Session.

-The application window opens at mid-April for Autumn session and mid-September for the Spring Session.
+The application window opens in mid-April for the Autumn session and mid-September for the Spring Session.
 Please keep in touch with your supervisor regarding such announcements.
 If you satisfy all the requirements, you will receive an Admit Card for the same.
 The selection procedure consists of two parts –

-- Written Test. (see official syllabus and marking scheme from the Department’s website).
+Please see the official syllabus and marking scheme on the Department’s website.
 The current trend is that the Algorithm and Digital Logic sections are MCQ-based while the Maths section has both MCQ and descriptive parts.
 Regarding the cutoff marks, it is usually 60% for General candidates but it may vary from year to year.
 The cutoff and weightage will be announced before your written test

-- Interview.
 If you clear the cutoff for the interview, you will face a panel of 5 to 7 faculty members.
-The same guidelines for the project interview holds here.
+The same guidelines for the project interview hold here.

-Making the decision to join a research programme
+Making the decision to join a research program

-- https://www.inspirenignite.com/ms-n-phd/ : A very detailed blog series outlining the job, career and decision-making aspects related with MS and PhD programmes.
+- https://www.inspirenignite.com/ms-n-phd/ : A very detailed blog series outlining the job, career, and decision-making aspects related to MS and Ph.D. programs.
 He provides a fresh perspective on pursuing a research degree from the IITs.

 The End …

-I hope this article will give you more clarity regarding the application procedure for the MS programme.
+I hope this article will give you more clarity regarding the application procedure for the MS program.
 If you like the article or missed any points or doubts, please feel free to comment below.
-I will try to answer them to best of my ability.
+I will try to answer them to the best of my ability.